Schools/Search

 I know from expeience that it is, at times, hard to know if a child is REALLY sick or if they really need to stay home and miss school.
 Many times it is merely a judgment call, something from inside, knowing your own child as you do, that gives you the answer.
 A few rules of thumb may be helpful in offering you some guidance:

-- If a child has vomiting or diarrhea -- they should stay home.
+- If a child has vomiting or diarrhea -- they should stay home for at least 24 hours after the last episode.

 - If a child has a fever -- 100 degrees or higher, they should stay home for 24 hours after the fever has subsided.
 Please be aware that if their temperature is 99.4 or higher, the fever may be on the way up!